toorusr/toorusr/README.md

 <a href="mailto:hello@max.berlin" target="blank"><img align="center" src="https://i.postimg.cc/tJv6LSQB/badge-reachout.png" alt="@maxberlin" height="80" /></a>
 </p>

+Welcome to my small code corner.
+Thank you for visiting.

+I am a software engineer, turned software manager, turned business entrepeneur, turned engineering entrepreneur.

+Unfortunately almost all code I have written or am writing is private.
+You'll only find some pretty hacky pre-LLM code I wrote 5-10 years ago in this account.

+Feel free to chat with me via email to know what I am actually doing.

+I write high performing code in:

+- Python
+- Rust
+- JavaScript

+To
+- Aggregate and work with data at scale
+- Solve challenges in M&A and Sales

 <!--
 **toorusr/toorusr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.